-- 1. Providing culturally- and regionally- appropriate training in agricultural techniques through our Regional Impact Centers. - 2.
+- 1. Providing culturally- and regionally- appropriate training in agricultural techniques through our Regional Impact Centers (RIC). - 2.
 Responding to agricultural questions from around the globe. - 3.
 Publishing ECHO Development Notes and other training publications that address problems faced by small-scale farmers in developing countries. - 4.
 Sending trial seed packets of underutilized food plants to people in our network. - 5.
-Facilitating an 11-month internship program which results in interns receiving a Certificate in Tropical Agriculture Development through ECHO's partnership with DIU. - 6.
-Hosting an annual Agricultural Conference at ECHO Headquarters and regional conferences hosted by each Regional Impact Center. - 7.
+Facilitating an 11-month internship program which results in interns receiving a Certificate in Tropical Agriculture Development through ECHO's partnership with Dallas International University (DIU). - 6.
+Hosting an annual International Agricultural Conference at ECHO Florida and regional conferences hosted by each Regional Impact Center. - 7.
 Sharing technical information through ECHOcommunity.org - 8.
-Providing study opportunities, consulting, and project planning at our demonstration farm in Florida for interns, missionaries, and development workers.
+Providing study opportunities, consulting, and project planning at our demonstration farm in Florida for interns, apprentices, missionaries, and development workers.

 ECHO provides information, ideas, and trial seeds to those working with small-scale farmers in developing countries.
 ECHO also serves farmers who often face constraints such as: limited land access, reduced soil fertility, limited education, and restricted access to resources.
 We are interested in any plant or technique that can help people living in these conditions.
 These techniques usually focus on using locally available and naturally occurring resources.
-We tend to be more oriented toward sustainable technologies that require limited imported materials such as plants that can be grown and processed locally to improve nutrition, soil fertility, or provide botanical pesticides.
+We prioritize sustainable technologies that require limited imported materials such as plants that can be grown and processed locally to improve nutrition, soil fertility, or provide botanical pesticides.
+We strive to approach our work using best practices of community development.

 We do not insist that agriculture or agricultural development only be done one way.
 We realize significant diversity in the world means a technology appropriate for one area of the world may be very inappropriate in another context.
-ECHO provides ideas for individuals to test, refine, and implement as they determine appropriateness for the culture and climate in which they live.
+ECHO provides ideas for individuals to test, refine, and implement as they determine appropriateness for the culture, climate, and community in which they live.